British Walking Federation

 Q3.
 On the information board, in what year did mining in the area reach its peak?

 Continue downhill ignoring all turnings and ahead into Aldercar & Langley Mill.
 Follow road to reach the Inn the Middle pub.
 Cross over the road using the crossing to St. Andrews Church.
 Turn left and carry on in same direction to go under railway bridge at Langley Mill Train Station.
 [ALTERNATIVE START POINT] Continue ahead to reach roundabout.
 At McDonalds, cross over with care using the pedestrian island and turn right along pavement.
 Continue past the Great Northern Pub.
-After the pub, fork left to pass Travis Perkins on your right.
+After the pub, follow the path across the grass to carry straight on over the road to pass along the side of Travis Perkins on your right.
 At the end go ahead to crossing point on slip road.
-Cross road with care, and turn right on pavement up to roundabout.
+Cross road with care, and turn right on pavement up to the junction.
 Turn left to reach and then cross (with care) the next slip road.
 Carry on, uphill past B&Q on the right to enter Eastwood.
 At the traffic lights at the top of the hill, cross road using the first crossing to traffic island and then cross left to pass in front of the Sun Inn pub.

 Q4.
 On the wall of the Sun Inn there is a plaque.
 What does it say happened here on 4th October 1832?